Cilla Battersby-Brown

-Cilla Petunia Aurelia Brown (formerly Battersby-Brown) is a fictional character from the British ITV soap opera Coronation Street, played by Wendi Peters.
+Cilla Battersby-Brown (also Brown) is a fictional character from the British ITV soap opera Coronation Street, played by Wendi Peters.
 She made her first appearance on 20 October 2003.
 After three years in the role, Peters announced her departure from the show in January 2007.
 Cilla made her on-screen exit on 12 October 2007.
 Peters later reprised the role for the feature-length episode Coronation Street: Out of Africa, in November 2008.
 This was produced on the condition that it would be only be available on DVD and would never be broadcast on TV.
 On 26 June 2014, it was announced that Peters would reprise the role of Cilla for a short stint.
 She returned for three weeks from 22 October to 14 November 2014.

-Cilla was introduced as a love interest for established character Les Battersby (Bruce Jones), after his marriage to Janice (Vicky Entwistle) ended after nearly ten years.
+Cilla was introduced as a love interest for established character Les Battersby (Bruce Jones), after his marriage to Janice Battersby (Vicky Entwistle) ended after nearly ten years.
 Cilla was also the mother of Chesney (Sam Aston), Fiz (Jennie McAlpine) and Billy Brown (Jay Martin).
 During her time on the show, Cilla pulled several scams and was disliked by most of her neighbours.
-She was diagnosed with skin cancer and later used her condition to get revenge on Les after he had an affair.
+She was diagnosed with skin cancer and later used her condition to get revenge on Les.
 Cilla left Weatherfield for Las Vegas in 2007, leaving her teenage son Chesney behind.